 - Database Migration: Progent's DBA experts can provide consulting support for all versions of SQL Server, including end-of-support releases like SQL Server 2008 and SQL Server 2008 R2.
 Progent also offers Oracle consulting services, MySQL application design and development, and Microsoft Access development and training.
 Progent's background in database solutions can save you time and money in your SQL Server 2017 migration project.

 - Integration with Other Microsoft Products: Microsoft's vast portfolio of servers, applications, and technologies depend on SQL Server for data management.
-Progent's Microsoft-certified consulting experts can assist you with seamless integration of SQL Server 2017 and other Microsoft products by providing services like Windows Server 2022 integration expertise, Windows Server 2019 migration consulting, Windows 2016 Hyper-V virtualization solutions, Windows Server 2016 hybrid cloud integration, SharePoint 2016 hybrid integration consulting, SharePoint Server 2019 application design, Excel and Power BI reporting expertise, Exchange Server 2016 configuration and troubleshooting, Active Directory design and management, and Microsoft Dynamics GP and CRM customization and training.
+Progent's Microsoft-certified consulting experts can assist you with seamless integration of SQL Server 2017 and other Microsoft products by providing services like Windows Server 2022 integration expertise, Windows Server 2019 migration consulting, Windows 2016 Hyper-V virtualization solutions, Windows Server 2016 hybrid cloud integration, SharePoint 2016 hybrid integration consulting, SharePoint Server 2019 application design, Excel and Power BI reporting expertise, Exchange Server 2019 migration, Exchange Server 2016 configuration and troubleshooting, Active Directory design and management, and Microsoft Dynamics GP and CRM customization and training.

 - Reporting and Business Intelligence: Progent's Business Intelligence (BI) reporting consultants can show you how to utilize Microsoft's BI stack such as SQL Server 2017 Reporting Services (SSRS) to create, distribute, and manage BI reports that can be accessed securely from any authorized desktop or mobile device.
 Progent can assist you to create PowerPivot models and use SQL Server 2017 Analysis Services to manage tabular databases.
 Progent can also help you integrate third-party reporting tools such as Crystal Reports or migrate from legacy tools like FRx.